oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-services/_index.md

 1. In the **Monitoring Tree**, go to **Services**, then **Transactions**, then **JTA Runtime** to see statistics for all transactions coordinated by server.

-2. If you want to see the transaction statistics for only one server, click the server row in the table.
+2.  **Optional**: If you want to see the transaction statistics for only one server, click the server row in the table.

 3. You can also expand the child nodes under **JTA Runtime** to view transaction details by transaction name or by resource, details about current transactions, or details about transaction recovery performed by the server.